MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

     New-Cluster -Name az12001b-cl-cl0 -Node $nodes -NoStorage -StaticAddress 10.0.1.6
     ```

-1. Within the RDP session to az12001b-cl-vm0, switch to the **Active Directory Administrative Center** console.
+1. Within the Bastion session to az12001b-cl-vm0, switch to the **Active Directory Administrative Center** console.

 1. In Active Directory Administrative Center, navigate to the **Clusters** organizational unit and display its **Properties** window.